-Commuter Rail Alternative: RITC
+Commuter Rail

-Table 5-4 presents the potential funding sources, with high, moderate or no federal participation, to support the Regional Intermodal Transit Center component of this alternative.
+Table 5-3 presents the potential funding sources more likely to support the Regional Intermodal Transit Center component of this alternative.
 Much of this project has already secured funding.
-The remaining unfunded amount is \$68.6 million.
+The remaining unfunded amount is \$68.5 million.
+In 2016 the project applied for a \$17.4 million TIGER grant, but was not selected for funding from USDOT.

-Table 5-4: Funding Approach Alternative 4.2 - Regional Intermodal Transit Center (\$ millions)
+Table 5-3: Funding Approach Alternative 4 - Regional Intermodal Transit Center (\$ millions)